ifarah/ifarah.github.io/_pages/projects.md

   og_image: "images/bunny.png"
 ---

-- The regulation of street vending in Mexico City
+## The power of street vending associations in Mexico City

-- Impact of a street vending legislation in the Mission District, San Francisco
+## The consequences of the street vending ordinance in the Mission District, San Francisco.

-- Retail food environment and incorporating informal food outlets in food policies in Mexico
+## Retail food environment and incorporating informal food outlets in food policies in Mexico

-- Enumeration of street vendors through satelite images
+## Enumeration of street vendors through satellite images

+## Firm demography

-- Development of a teaching curriculum on critical spatial data science
+## Development of a teaching curriculum on critical spatial data science

+## Enumeration of street vendors through satellite images